COMP0016-Team6/user-manual/docs/patients.md

 ### Access to Patient Information

-On the top left of the patient dashboard, there is a `My Information` link to go to the information page.
+On the top left of the patient dashboard, there is a `My Information` link to the patient info page.

 ![Patients Patient Dashboard Info Link](img/patients/info_link.png)